littleBitsman/Python-Calculator/README.md

 Python 3.8.3.
 Download Python [here](https://python.org)

 ### Credits
 100% made by littleBitsman.
-Thanks to one of my relatives for help with a part of this project (`calc` function)
+Thanks to one of my relatives for help with a part of this project (`eval` function)